aravic/6.829-pset-3/README.md

 For this part of the assignment, you will be writing ABR (adaptive bitrate) algorithms and viewing the results on an actual video in your browser.
 The lab uses the [Dash.js](https://github.com/Dash-Industry-Forum/dash.js/wiki) open-source video client, which implements the [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) (Dynamic Adaptive Streaming over HTTP) standard.
-Fortunately, you won't need to touch Javascript for this lab; you will be coding entirely in Python.
+Fortunately, you won't need to touch Javascript (or Rust) for this lab; you will be coding entirely in Python.

 ## The Code